AndyTheFactory/newspaper4k/.github/ISSUE_TEMPLATE/website---newssite-not-parsing-correctly.md

 ---
 name: Website / Newssite not parsing correctly
-about: Use this template to post webistes that are not parsed as expected, have empty fields or missing data
+about: Use this template to post websites that are not parsed as expected, have empty fields or missing data
 title: "[SITES] www.example.com "
 labels: sites not working